 We had rented an apartment for 2 nights.
 In this way we arrived in Florence in the evening and we could start exploring the city from early on the next morning.

+Click here for the apartment where we stayed.
 Click here for all hotels and apartments in Florence.

 A visit to Italy is of course not complete if you haven’t had pizza, so that same evening we went to eat pizza at “Pizza Napoli 1955” and then went to bed early.

-The alarm went off at 9 am and unfortunately, because we weren’t staying in a hotel, we didn’t got our breakfast served.
+The full day in Florence has started: The alarm went off at 9 am and unfortunately, because we weren’t staying in a hotel, we didn’t got our breakfast served.
 I had to go out and find the nearest supermarket to get us something to eat.
 Luckily there are many little supermarkets in the city center which often also have a backery section where you can buy fresh bread.

 After breakfast we left for Piazza di Santa Croce.
 This is where the Basilica di Santa Croce is located, a church considered as one of the most important Gothic basilicas in Italy.